How to Grow Brussels Sprouts – A Guide to Growing Brussels Sprouts Brassica Oleracea

 Culinary Uses of Brussels Sprouts

 A good way to cook sprouts is to clean and remove any loose outer leaves.
 Drop them into water at a rolling boil for just two or three minute.
 Remove and drain well, then gently fry in butter with plenty of black pepper for a few minutes.
-This is a really tasty alternative to the soggy boiled version.
+This is a really tasty alternative to the usual boiled or steamed version.

 Gluts of sprouts can be frozen.
 Blanch them for two or three minutes before freezing and reduce the cooking time by a quarter when you use them.
 Brussels tops can be used as a vegetable after the sprouts have been used but removing it before then will stop the development of the buttons.
 Some say it is the most delicious of the green leafy brassicas.